-There are multiple protocols for sharing remote filesystems across networks, whose most common use is to map/mount a network share exported by a server, permitting you to access folders and files on the server as if they were a local drive.
-SMB/CIFS is native to Windows; NFS is native to Unix/Linux; and for MacOS the old default AFP is deprecated in favor of SMB.
+There are multiple protocols for sharing remote filesystems across networks, whose most common use is to map/mount a network share exported by a server, permitting you to access folders and files on the remote server as if they were a local drive.
+SMB/CIFS is native to Windows; NFS is native to Unix/Linux; and for macOS the old default AFP is deprecated in favor of SMB.

 These protocols provide essentially all the services of a filesystem on a local drive, including file locking, but not built-in file version tracking.

 Distributed filesystem facilities often come with the operating system; if added later, they usually require additional modules added to the OS.

 These protocols were developed to work over a LAN.
 Performance over the wide-area internet or a VPN will not be stellar, though you can mitigate that somewhat with tuning, and later versions of the protocols try to address this new use.

 These protocols have much larger attack surfaces than simpler protocols like WebDAV.
 Though some recent versions like NFSv4 and SMB3 make improvements to support secure use on untrusted networks, most versions of these services are not secure beyond the LAN, and configuring them for such use is perilous.